-Hearty and nutritious breakfast omelette with roasted zucchini, yellow squash, and pasilla pepper, plus caramelized onion and feta cheese.
+Roasted Vegetable and Caramelized Onion Omelette with roasted zucchini, yellow squash, pasilla pepper, and feta cheese.
 A flavor-packed well-balanced meal.

 Breakfast is a big deal in my house.
 Like, mega status.
 Of monolith proportions.
 I wish you could witness the intensity that is the morning feeding session.

 Growing up, I was a grab-a-bowl-of-cereal-and-go kind of gal, but once I got out of college, I started paying more attention to the food I ate, particularly in the morning.